LauraBeatris/m2m-auth/docs/pages/design/next/index.md

 #### Identify external client within the request

-The `Auth` object should contain a `externalClientId`, essentially the identifier of your customer machine.
+The `Auth` object should contain an identifier for the non-user principal making the request.
+An example would be an application belonging to a different domain that has been granted access to the SaaS application's API.

 This should be accessible via the `auth` helper (requiring the `authMiddleware` to be enabled).